Heartfelt note to the document remediator

 You can try using the "Fix" option from the context menu, but we've experienced issues with this option in the past, specifically that the visual style of the document is altered by this action.
 If this happens, you may need to close without saving to revert to a previous version, or remediate the visual style of the document.

-Logical Reading Order (Manual check)
+Logical Reading Order (manual check)

 Adobe Acrobat's accessibility checker reminds you to manually check the reading order of your document's tag tree every time it is run.
 Though it doesn't present an error, it does present a warning as a reminder to perform this vital check manually.
 To perform this check,